All Episodes

 Right.

-That is a mess.
+That is a method.

 They've been saying it for days and days.

-I think they're they're purposefully not going forth with this invasion to give innocent people time to get out.
+I think they're purposefully not going forth with this invasion to give innocent people time to get out.

 Now, Egypt closed the door.